 - The Ultimate Temptation: The ultimate temptation is usually the demands of social life, a “duty” we feel to be and act a certain way.
 For example, many people are tempted to take a safe route toward financial security.
 Others might seek fame, but only for fame’s sake.
 Or some might be tempted to just make their parents proud, thereby failing to live from their own true center.
 What is your true center?
 Joseph Campbell implores us to “Follow your bliss and doors will open where you thought there ought not be a door.”
 What is your bliss?
 What do you desire beyond all the desires that have been decided for you by society?

 - Ultimate Boon.
 If the hero can move past fear and desire he is granted a revelation and transforms into a new being that can complete the adventure.
 You may not feel like you are here yet, but if not, try to write the ending of the story like you think it must end.
 Look carefully at the trials and temptations you face and think about how you might overcome them.

-Step Three: This is the most important step.
+Step Three: The most important step.
+We have been using the anthropological lens of seeing big, seeing small, and seeing it all to nurture empathy for others.
+Use this assignment to nurture empathy for yourself.
 Accept yourself wherever you are.
 You do not have to be a hero in the traditional sense of the word.
 The goal of this assignment is to see yourself as a hero no matter where you are.
 Maybe you are grinding away in the trials of life, or maybe you just feel lost like you have not even heard the call to adventure.
 The goal is for you to be able to see yourself with compassion in the same way that you might see a hero in the midst of a book or movie that is not over yet.

 Your final write-up should be 1,000+ words and include significant insight and self-reflection.